-- (1) Accounts (other than MMDAs) that permit third party payments through automated teller machines (ATMs) or remote service units (RSUs). - (2) Accounts (other than MMDAs) that permit third party payments through the use of checks, drafts, negotiable instruments, debit cards, or other similar items. - (3) Accounts (other than MMDAs) if more than six of the following transactions per calendar month are permitted to be made by telephone or preauthorized order or instruction: - (a) payments or transfers to third parties; - (b) transfers to another account of the depositor at the same institution; and - (c) transfers to an account at another depository institution.
+- (1) Accounts (other than MMDAs) that permit third party payments through automated teller machines (ATMs) or remote service units (RSUs). - (2) Accounts (other than MMDAs) that permit third party payments through the use of checks, drafts, negotiable instruments, debit cards, or other similar items. - (3) Accounts (other than MMDAs) if more than six of the following transactions per calendar month are ing company, other than NOW accounts, ATS accounts, Money Market or other transaction accounts that are in the form of Deposit Accounts savings deposits.